 We also like using dry vermouth to make cocktails less saccharine.
 For example, use dry in place of sweet vermouth in a negroni and you get a cardinale, a lighter, less intense drink.

-Bottles to buy
+Which dry vermouth to buy

 Elegantly dry and herbal, if you're going to buy just one dry vermouth for martinis then let it be this classic French aperitif.